mmonkey/Relay/README.md

 ## Relay Plugin
 ### Overview
 Relay works by using javax.mail to send emails.
 Most cellphone companies provide an email address that can receive messages on, these show as sms messages.
-Relay saves all contacts internally and keeps all users contact information encrypted. **NOTE:** although Relay keeps your contact information encrypted, since this project is open source, it would not take much to break the encryption, so be careful.
+Relay saves all contacts internally and keeps all users contact information encrypted. **Note:** although Relay keeps your contact information encrypted, since this project is open source, it would not take much to break the encryption, so be careful.

 Once a user has registered a contact method, they will receive a verification email containing a 4 digit code.
 This code must be entered on the server in order to activate that users contact information.
 Once verified they can receive messages on that account.